The importance of relational concepts in Chinese medicine

 Numerology in Chinese medicine

 Numbers, just like names, are quite meaningful.
 They relate to the inherent organization of every thing and every being.
 Essentially, the entire process of universal expression is found in the numerical series.
 Numbers have a qualitative value and not just a quantitative value.
 This is key for understanding the inner alchemy, the root and the underlying nature of Chinese medical science.
-Numbers are used to explain the order and place of things in the world, to indicate a stage of development in the process of life, and numbers play an organizing role in the emergence and proliferation of life.
+Numbers are used to explaining the order and place of things in the world, to indicate a stage of development in the process of life, and numbers play an organizing role in the emergence and proliferation of life.

 When we discuss the Six Qi or the Five Elements, the numbers associated have not been randomly assigned.
 They have implications and meaning in the numbers themselves.
 They represent complex relationships and stages of development.
 For example, One symbolizes the unity and the unknowable, which differentiates into two interdependent parts and processes—Yin and Yang.
-Two gives rise to Three.
+Two give rise to Three.
 And, Three gives rise to the 10,000 things.

 The number three and the San Jiao